-•What problems and issues is the Rose experiencing in today's world?
+- •What problems and issues is the Rose experiencing in today's world?

 (e.g. one of the themes centres around looking beneath the surface to see inner beauty) do young people feel pressure to look/behave a certain way?
-Explore •Why is the rose unhappy?
-Again, link with issues that young people may be facing - Relationships, friendships, love, truth and honesty.

-•How can The Prince help the rose?
+Explore - •Why is the rose unhappy?
+Again, link with issues that young people may be facing - Relationships, friendships, love, truth and honesty. - •How can The Prince help the rose?
 E.g. listening (being a good friend).
 Empathy, showing compassion, giving advice etc.

-Students will work in pairs or small groups and explore the various characters that

-The Prince has encountered (see below) Each group will pick a character.
-They will re-write the script from the point of view of The Prince if he were to advise the characters on how to improve the quality of life on that planet.
-The groups would come up with a dialogue and act out the conversation they would have with their assigned character.
+Students will work in pairs or small groups and explore the various characters that the point of view of The Prince if he were to advise the characters on how to improve the quality of life on that planet.

+Each group will pick a character.